MuntasirSZN/LinuxCommandsCheatSheet/README.md

 directory
 ```

-If the directory exists,then the output will be the directory name.
-If there is nothing,then the output will be empty.
+If the directory exists, then the output will be the directory name.
+If there is nothing, then the output will be empty.

 ## 16.```whereis```